harishmuh/House-price-prediction-in-Bandung/README.md

 * Which machine learning model performs best on unseen data?

-* What features most strongly influence houaw price in Bandung?
+* What features most strongly influence house prices in Bandung?

 ### **🎯 Project Objectives**